akovac35/adengine-backend/README.md

 * Ad network Y should not be served in China.
 * Ad network Y-OptOut should be present in the list only if there is no ad network Y in list.

-The service retrieves the data from a storage bucket and caches it in memory - cache is refreshed once per hour by a timer.
+The service retrieves the data from a storage bucket and caches it in memory - cache is refreshed once per hour by a timer, or on demand via api request.
 The service is designed in such a way to enable uninterrupted operation without increasing response times while the cache is being refreshed.

 ## Usage